 2) If you’d like us to burn two images, they will both need to be smaller than 8″x11″ to fit on a single screen.
 Any bigger and you’ll need to rent a second screen ($10).

 2. Email your artwork and sizing info to email@example.com with the subject line “Screen Rental Design”.
 Please make sure you do this before Thursday so we have time to confirm the file works and burn to the screen.

 3. Pick it up!
-Remember to wear a mask and come with $40 deposit + rental fees ($13 if you need ink, $8 if you don’t.)
+Remember to wear a mask and bring deposit + rental fees.
 Venmo or Paypal is easiest, but cash works too.

 How do I scan my artwork?